awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ### System.String

-You can supply the value from the pipeline for `InputObject` only.
+Only the `Path` parameter supports accepting a value from the pipeline.

 ## OUTPUTS